-The Swedish Agency for Marine and Water Management is responsible for the administrative and coordinative work around invasive species in aquatic environments.
+The Swedish Agency for Marine and Water Management is responsible for the administrative and coordinative work around non-indigenous species in aquatic environments.
 We work not only with other national key players but also to inform others on an international level.

 Our strategic measures include:

 Among other things, we work to ensure that the problem is called to attention and addressed in various international forums such as through the marine conventions OSPAR (protecting the North-East Atlantic), HELCOM (protecting the environment of the Baltic Sea region), and the IMO's Ballast Water Management Convention.

 Here in Sweden, we are responsible for coordinating this work with other agencies, including the Swedish EPA, the Swedish Board of Agriculture, the National Veterinary Institute (SVA), the Swedish Transport Agency, the County Administrative Boards, and the Swedish Species Information Centre.